DeltaVCode/cr-201-2018/03-lists-loops-box-model/README.md

 As a result of completing Lecture 3 of Code 201, students will:

-- Demonstrate understanding of and classify assorted control flow techniques in JavaScript including ‘for’ loops, ‘if’ and if/else’, as well as  ‘while’ and ‘do/while’ structures, as measured by successful completion of the daily code assignment and a quiz administered in Canvas
+- Demonstrate understanding of and classify assorted control flow techniques in JavaScript including `for` loops, `if` and `if/else`, as well as `while` and `do/while` structures, as measured by successful completion of the daily code assignment and a quiz administered in Canvas
 - Demonstrate understanding of and explain what HTML element attributes are and how to use them, as measured by successful completion of the daily code assignment and a quiz administered in Canvas
 - Demonstrate understanding of and illustrate the CSS box model, as measured by successful completion of the daily code assignment and a quiz administered in Canvas